-Legend reports that Moses died at the age of one hundred and twenty years and the traditional Jewish blessing for longevity is “ad meah v rim,” which means “May you live to one hundred and twenty!”
+Legend has it that Moses lived to the age of one hundred and twenty, and the traditional Jewish blessing for longevity is “ad meah v’rim,” meaning “May you live to one hundred and twenty!”

-As a sample, I quote some of the commandments reviewed in this week’s Parsha/Torah Reading – Ki Tetze/When you go out (to war).
-It will give you an idea of Moses’ instructions.
-The Parsha begins with the case of Eshet Y’fat To’ar, the beautiful non-Jewish woman who is taken captive in war.
-Next, the Torah outlines the procedure to be followed if a Jewish soldier wishes to marry a beautiful woman captured during the war.
+For a glimpse into Moses’ instructions, consider some of the commandments highlighted in this week’s Torah reading, Parsha Ki Tetze (When You Go Out to War).
+The Parsha commences with the scenario of Eshet Y’fat To’ar, addressing the situation of a beautiful non-Jewish woman taken captive in war.
+Subsequently, the Torah outlines the procedures for a Jewish soldier seeking to marry such a woman captured in battle.